OctopusDeploy/blog/blog/2019-09/deploy-to-aws-beanstalk/index.md

 ### Creating the Beanstalk deployment archive

-Now that we have the manifest file and the processed contents of the .NET Core application archive, we need to recompress everything to create the nested archive expected by Beanstalk.
+Now that we have the manifest file, we need to add it to ZIP archive along with a nested archive containing the application code.

 The .NET application archive is included in this step as a reference package.
-We have set this package to be extracted during deployment, which means the contents of the package can be found under the path referenced by the `$OctopusParameters["Octopus.Action.Package[RandomQuotes].ExtractedPath"]` variable.
+We called this package `RandomQuotes` and have set it to be extracted during deployment, which means the contents of the package can be found under the path referenced by the `$OctopusParameters["Octopus.Action.Package[RandomQuotes].ExtractedPath"]` variable.

 ![](referenced-package.png "width=500")